e-m-b-a/e-m-b-a.github.io/content/posts/reporting_templates.md

 The pre reporting templates are handled via the EMBA helper function _pre_module_reporter_ and the post reporting templates are handled via the already available helper function _module_end_log_.

 The templates currently included in the installation are primarly for showing the possibilities of this new feature.
-As usual [pull requests](https://github.com/e-m-b-a/emba/pulls) are welcome.
+We believe this is a great feature for every pentester to include the own descriptions into the EMBA reports.

+Additionally, we will improve the included templates over time.
+If you are interested in helping improving these templates [pull requests](https://github.com/e-m-b-a/emba/pulls) are welcome.